m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 So far we've seen a very simple example, but real-world problems are more complex and need more information.
 You can do with this by expanding the context section.

-Here's a simple example where some more context is being provided:
+Here's a simple example where more context is being provided:

 ```metaphor
 Role: